The Lithium-Ion Revolution

 The commonly used lithium ion battery formulation had been Lithium-Cobalt-Oxide (LiCoO2), and this battery chemistry is prone to thermal runaway if the battery is ever accidentally overcharged.
 This could lead to the battery setting itself on fire – and a lithium fire burns hot and fast.

-This is one of the reasons that up until recently, lithium was rarely used to create large battery banks.
+This is one of the reasons that up until recently, LiCoO2 was rarely used to create large battery banks.

 But in 1996 a new formula for mixing lithium ion batteries was developed – Lithium Iron Phosphate.
 Known as LiFePO4 or LFP, these batteries have a slightly lower energy density but are intrinsically non-combustable, and thus vastly safer than Lithium-Cobalt-Oxide.
 And once you consider the advantages, Lithium-Ion batteries becomes exceedingly tempting.